England warned Giroud has 'got better' since AC Milan move as Wilshere says France record-breaker is in 'best shape of his life'

 IN TWO PHOTOS:

+DID YOU KNOW?
+Giroud has hit 23 goals in 57 appearances for Milan since joining the Italian giants from Chelsea in July 2021.

 WHAT NEXT FOR GIROUD?
-The AC Milan striker will be looking to add to his goal tally when he faces England in the quarterfinals of the World Cup on Saturday.
+The France striker will be looking to add to his goal tally when he faces England in the quarterfinals of the World Cup on Saturday.

 Editors' Picks